 Brace yourself, though.
 The salesperson wants to help but he has to get to know you first.
 Give him a chance even if its uncomfortable.
 It may take a few tries before he figures how to help you out.
 Try to be open-minded and answer the questions he asks as best you can.
 With any luck at all, youll find common ground and start communicating.

-If you cant bear the thought of dealing one-on-one with a salesperson, bring a friend along whos more comfortable and let him/her help translate.
+If you cant bear the thought of dealing one-on-one with a salesperson, bring a friend along whos more comfortable and let them help translate.
 Beware the know-it-all though.
 You dont want someone whos going to argue with the salesperson every time he tries to explain something.
 That just leads to confusion and hostility and turns what should be a fun process into a disaster.
 Its better to bring someone whos enthusiastic about bikes and has an idea what youre like and how youll like to ride.

 Buy the Right Bike